CondensedChaos/Starbound-Rail-Train/README.md

 You will need to download and overwrite again the mod evertytime it gets updated if you download it from GitHub

-There's also a Steam Workshop version that gets autoupdated but you need to have a Starbound copy bought from Steam, get it [here](steamcommunity.com/sharedfiles/filedetails/?id=)
+Steam Workshop version that gets autoupdated is also available but you need to have a Starbound copy bought from Steam, get it [here](steamcommunity.com/sharedfiles/filedetails/?id=)

+In the [releases tab](https://github.com/CondensedChaos/Starbound-Rail-Train/releases) there's also an instance world that includes a ready-made demo train network of two lines that can be used to understand beter how the mod works.

+it's called "raildemo.zip", to install it you have to open the downloaded zip file and unzip the content of the folder named as "1 - ..." in <Starbound folder>\mods

+and the content of folder named as "2 - ..." in <Starbound folder>\universe\storage

+To access the demo just craft a "rail demo world teleporter" from the empty-hand (press C in-game) crafting.

+Place the teleporter and warp in the demo-world.

+When warped you will find yourself at the first station of the network, trains are stopped when entering the first time, just open any "Station Controller" (refer to components) and go in the "Lines" tab and click "Start trains" and select both "Line A" and "Line B", trains will be spawned according to a schedule that was made on my computer, so running times might be different because of system performance and lag.
+If you want you can use this netowrk to make your own schedule.

+Refer to "rail-demo" for more informations

 ---
 ## Free Mode